jbabcanec/Wordex/replit.md

 ## Overview

-WORDEX is a speculative trading platform where users trade shares in words based on their cultural and social power.
-The platform gamifies language trends through a stock market metaphor, allowing users to buy and sell shares in words, earn dividends from cultural events, and compete on leaderboards.
+WORDEX is a speculative trading platform where users trade shares in individual words using real supply and demand mechanics.
+The platform features a stock market-style interface where word prices increase when people buy and decrease when people sell, powered by a bonding curve pricing algorithm.
+Users compete on leaderboards and build portfolios using the virtual WordBucks (WB) currency.

 **Tagline**: "Short the patriarchy.
 Long your vocabulary.
 Trade the zeitgeist."

-The application is built as a full-stack TypeScript application with a React frontend and Express backend, designed to work organically from a single user upward without requiring other traders to function.
+The application is built as a full-stack TypeScript application with a React frontend and Express backend, using username/password authentication and designed to work organically from a single user upward without requiring other traders to function.

 ## User Preferences